matszpaw/Cyberpunk_megacity_symulator/README.md

 ROADMAP:

-1.Create tribe class and basic state of procudion/consumption equilibium sorrounding them.
+1.Create tribe class and basic state of procudion/consumption equilibrium sorrounding them.

 2.Create amulet class and interactions_on_tick